desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 # Reporting {#reporting}

-- Should a successful or rejected DS update trigger a notification to anyone?
+- Should a failed (or even successful) DS update trigger a notification to anyone?

 ## Analysis